Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 and compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
-Resulting information is sent on a layer two (L2) frame to a LPWAN Radio Network (RG) which forwards the frame to a Network Gateway (NGW).
+Resulting information is sent on a layer two (L2) frame to a LPWAN Radio Network Gateway (RGW) which forwards the frame to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R for defragmentation, if required, then C/D for decompression which shares the same rules with the device.
 The SCHC F/R and C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC F/R, then SCHC F/R and